IngmarStein/unifi-sonos-doc/README.md

 - Spanning Tree: _RSTP_
 - Port settings on the LAN ports that connect to Sonos gear: disable _Enable Spanning Tree Protocol_

 Alternatively, you can change all your switches to use STP instead of RSTP, but this may make acquiring an IP over DHCP slow.
-If you do that, assign priority values manually: use priority 4096 for your main switch (going to your router/firewall) and add 4096 for each hop from there (e.g. 8192 for second-level switches, 12288 for third-layer switches)
+If you do that, assign priority values manually: use priority 4096 for your main switch (going to your router/firewall) and add 4096 for each hop from there (e.g. 8192 for second-level switches, 12288 for third-layer switches).
+However, the [UDM and UDMP do not support STP](https://community.ui.com/questions/UDM-Pro-Ability-to-Toggle-from-RTSP-to-STP/45c8751b-2611-4e78-a779-6846b2dbb9a2).

 ## References